zitadel/zitadel/docs/docs/guides/integrate/azuread-oidc.md

 If a user has no 2-factor configured, ZITADEL does ask on a regularly basis, if the user likes to add a new 2-factor for more security.
 If you don't want your users to get this prompt when using Azure, you have to disable this feature.

-1. Go to the login behaviour settings of your instance or organization (depending on if you like to disable it for all or just this organization)
+1. Go to the login behaviour settings of your instance or organization, depending if you like to disable it for all or just a specific organization respectively
 2. Set "Multi-factor init lifetimes" to 0

 ![img.png](../../../static/img/guides/login_lifetimes.png)